Search This Blog

 Acer platanoides 'Crimsom King' - Crimson King Norway Maple

-Norway maples are considered weeds in many areas of the county, seems to be typical of the genus, I have tons of japanese maple seedlings coming up (not that I dont like them.)
-The norway maples are large dense trees 40-50 feet and about as wide.
+Crimson King Norway Maple is a popular purple cultivar of the common Norway maple.
+Again, like the species, they are considered weeds in many areas of the county.
+Crimson King maples are not as large as the species, maybe 25-30' tall with a more upright habit than the round shaped species.
 Canopy is very dense allowing very little to grow under them.
-Seemly hundreds of cultivars with variations in rate of growth, shape and color of foliage.
 This and most of the other pictures are old ones of low quality from Spokane.
-You can see a green (its turning yellow in the fall) norway behind the purple one.
+You can see a green (its turning yellow in the fall) Norway behind the purple one.

 Leaves are opposite, simple, 4-7" long and wide, 5 lobes with 2 small "fangs".
 Not deeply lobed, rounded sinuses.
 Lobes are lightly toothed but the teeth are bristle tipped.
 New foliage is very dark purple, becoming lighter as the season progresses, and eventually turning an interesting fall color.
 Milky sap flows from the petiole until late fall.